danielapai/bioverse/docs/module3.rst

 The null hypothesis
 *******************

-In order to test the evidence in favor of ``h_mass_radius``, we must define an alternative (or "null") hypothesis.
+In order to test the evidence in favor of ``h_mass_radius``, we must define an alternative (or "null") hypothesis [#f2]_.
 In this case, the hypothesis states that planetary mass is independent of radius, and ranges from 0.01 and 100 M_Earth:

 .. code-block:: python